ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 **What to do after receiving the email alert?**

-The first step is to identify the issue, resolve it, then unblock your IP.
+The process is to identify the issue, resolve it, then unblock your IP.

 ### Identify and resolve the issue